Elijah Cummings: Early life, education, and career

 Cummings was born on January 18, 1951, in Baltimore, son of Ruth Elma (née Cochran) and Robert Cummings.
 His parents were sharecroppers.
 He was the third child of seven.
 When he was 11 years old, Cummings and some friends worked to integrate a segregated swimming pool in South Baltimore.

 Cummings graduated with honors from Baltimore City College high school in 1969.
 He then attended Howard University in Washington, D.C., where he served in the student government as sophomore class president, student government treasurer, and later student government president.
-He became a member of the Phi Beta Kappa Society and graduated in 1973 with a Bachelor's degree in Political Science.
+He became a member of the Phi Beta Kappa society and graduated in 1973 with a bachelor's degree in political science.

 Cummings graduated from law school at the University of Maryland School of Law, receiving his Juris Doctor in 1976, and was admitted to the bar in Maryland later that year.
 He practiced law for 19 years before first being elected to the United States House of Representatives in the 1996 election.

 For 14 years, Cummings served in the Maryland House of Delegates.
 His predecessor, Lena King Lee, raised funds and campaigned for him; years later, Cummings credited her with launching his political career.
-In the Maryland General Assembly, he served as Chairman of the Legislative Black Caucus of Maryland and was the first African American in Maryland history to be named Speaker Pro Tempore, the second highest position in the House of Delegates.
+In the Maryland General Assembly, he served as Chairman of the Legislative Black Caucus of Maryland and was the first African American in Maryland history to be named Speaker Pro Tempore.

 Cummings also served on several boards and commissions, both in and out of Baltimore.
 Those include SEED Schools of Maryland Board of Directors and the University of Maryland Law School Board of Advisors.
 He served on numerous Maryland boards and commissions including the Board of Visitors to the United States Naval Academy and the Elijah Cummings Youth Program in Israel.
 He was an honorary member of the Baltimore Zoo Board of Trustees.

 In addition to his speaking engagements, he wrote a biweekly column for the Baltimore Afro-American newspaper.

-Congressman Elijah Cummings was a member of Phi Beta Sigma fraternity and a Prince Hall Mason.
+Elijah Cummings was a member of Phi Beta Sigma and a Prince Hall Mason.